 Teaching and Learning Online (for faculty)

-Faculty teaching with the Hybrid Tutorial model, there are many Wheaton-specific resources for you to use as you develop and modify your courses this fall.
+Faculty teaching with the Hybrid Tutorial model, there are many Wheaton-specific resources for you to use as you develop and modify your courses this semester.

 - The Teaching and Learning Online site contains sections on guiding principles, design basics and planning, building a course, community and interaction, content and assessment, inclusive design, and technology tools.
 It also includes a list of experts who you can contact for support.